Sam-SoundGear | Last Updated On August 31st, 2021 | This post may contain affiliate links.

 Decent clamping pressure and a good fit should provide good passive noise isolation.
 Overall, I would put the isolation of the M50x at a good score.
 They do block and drown out the noise in less busy streets or places.
 They struggle a little bit in very noisy places, especially with a bad fit.

-The Audio Technica ATH-M50x is largely advertised as a professional studio monitor headphone.
+The Audio Technica ATH-M50x is largely advertised as professional studio monitor headphones.
 However, through the overall sound is balanced, I do not consider it to be reference quality.
 The overall sound is warm, with great bass response, a slightly recessed midrange and decent treble response.

 The bass makes up the first section of the frequency response that should have no trouble with an average person.
 For the ATH-M50x, the low-end has a lot of power, a decent sub-bass presence, and a punchy mid-bass.
 Though the bass is well extended and tight, in some recordings it can get a little bit out of control.
 I find the bass great for the electronic genre and some bass oriented music.
 The bass is the main focus of the M50x also helps for traveling around by improving isolation.